All Episodes

 That if Fannie Mae had followed the practices, there wouldn't have been a bonus that year.

-Okay, now what's up next is unreal.
+Okay, now what's up next is Unreal Franklin Reigns being questioned by Christopher Shays.

-These assets are so ress.
+These assets are so riskless.

 Franklin Reigns, who will be in Obama's cabinet.

-You just heard him say the assets, subprime mortgages, all of these things that they bundled riskless.
+You just heard him say the assets, subprime mortgages, all of these things that they bundled, riskless.

-Franklin Raines, a Democrat, by the way.
+Franklin Reigns, a Democrat, by the way.

-Two thousand four congressional hearing.
+2004 congressional hearing.

-And let's close this out, ladies and gentlemen, with Bill Clinton finally on ABC's Good Morning America last week, Chris Cuomo says, is it a little surprising to you to hear the Democrats saying that this came out of nowhere?
+On ABC's Good Morning America last week, Chris Cuomo says, is it a little surprising to you to hear the Democrats saying that this came out of nowhere?

-This was all a Republicans?
+This was all the Republicans?

-Pelosi's saying it's all a Republican.
+Pelosi's saying it's all a Republicans.

 She knew what was going on with the SEC.